nehamoopen/test-project/README.md

 This is another line.

 Here is a line from GitHub online.
+Here you need to install `tidyverse`.
+This is from the course on [Reproducible Coding](https://utrechtuniversity.github.io/workshop-computational-reproducibility/docs/7.2-the-readme-page.html)

 ## Project organization
 - PG = project-generated
 - HW = human-writable
 - RO = read only

 ```
 .
 ├── .gitignore